BEFORE 2022 ENDS …

 CHECK YOUR CHILDCARE BENEFITS (=kinderopvangtoeslag)

-When both parents work, or follow an official study, or when a single parent works/studies, you can most likely apply for a tax rebate for childcare.
+When both parents work, or follow an official study, or when a single parent works/studies, they can most likely apply for a tax rebate for childcare.

 If you already receive this tax rebate, don’t forget to inform the tax office (=Belastingdienst) of any changes in your childcare situation.
-Think new hourly fees in 2022, more/less hours your child will spend at daycare, switch to after-school care (=BSO), and also any expected changes in your household income.
+Think new hourly fees in 2023, or your child will spend more or less hours at daycare compared to past year; or your 4-year-old will switch from daycare to after-school care (=BSO), or your newborn will also join daycare.
+Also notify them about any expected changes in your household income, or when a parent has reduced or increased their working hours or quit their job.

 If you provide the tax office with the correct information beforehand, you won’t risk paying back parts of the rebate at the end of the year.
 You can make your changes (wijzigingen) on the website of the Belastingdienst.
 Login with your DigId.
 You could also install the Kinderopvangtoeslag app on your phone.